apollographql/router/.changesets/feat_geal_supergraph_coprocessor2.md

 - sdl

 The supergraph request body contains:
-* query
+- query
-* operation name
+- operation name
-* variables
+- variables
-* extensions
+- extensions

 The supergraph response body contains:
-* label
+- label
-* data
+- data
-* errors
+- errors
-* extensions
+- extensions

-When using `@defer` or subscriptions a supergraph response may contain multiple GraphQL responses, and the coprocessor will be called for each.
+When using `@defer` or subscriptions a supergraph response may contain multiple GraphQL responses.
+The coprocessor will be called for each response.
+Please refer to our [coprocessor documentation](https://www.apollographql.com/docs/router/customizations/coprocessor) for more information.

 By [@Geal](https://github.com/Geal) in https://github.com/apollographql/router/pull/3647